Giving your power away

 It turned out that the partner never actually wanted to work in the business and just really wanted to be a financial partner, but the husband got him involved in all aspects of the business.
 The partner was working in an energy of resentment and was always picky and cranky.
 Once this came out, he simply became a financial partner, took a back seat and all were happy.

 My client never got another parasitical infection and best of all, her depression lifted.

-Had she also looked after her diet, she may have felt the strength to speak up sooner.
-We may never know this, but anyhow, she needed a good diet to restore her gut health as well as support her to contend with all the changes needed to be made in the business once it was running with just the two of them.
-They eventually hired another person, who loved the job, so was not a drain on them or their relationship.
+Had she also looked after her diet, she may have had the strength to speak up sooner.
+We may never know, but anyhow, she needed a good diet to restore her gut health and support her to contend with all the changes needed to be made in the business once it was running with just the two of them.
+They eventually hired another person who loved the job, so was not a drain on them or their relationship.

 Giving power away can contribute to depression.
-I’ve often seen this situation with clients, both men and women, who hold back i.e. give their power away, regarding issues with their partner.
+I’ve often seen this with clients, both men and women, who hold back (give their power away) regarding issues with their partner.

-Often the problem goes back to when the couple were originally dating, and during this ‘honeymoon’ period, certain negative behaviours were tolerated.
-Then because those behaviours were ‘allowed’ to continue, as time went on, frustrations developed and problems in the relationship escalated.
+Often the problem goes back to when the couple were originally dating and during this ‘honeymoon’ period, certain negative behaviours were tolerated.
+Then because those behaviours were ‘allowed’ to continue, as time went on frustrations developed and problems escalated.

-Yet rather than hold back, it would have been much simpler to discuss the issue early in the relationship, to let their partner know that a specific behaviour wasn’t acceptable.
-And if delivered with love, in most instances, they would understand.
+Yet rather than hold back, it would have been simpler to discuss the issue early in the relationship to let their partner know that a specific behaviour wasn’t acceptable.
+And if delivered with love in most instances, they will understand.